-Based on Right to Information (RTI) applications sent to government hospitals, the study presents insights on the responsiveness of public hospitals to women victims/survivors of violence.
+The study presents insights on the responsiveness of public hospitals to women victims/survivors of violence based on Right to Information applications sent to government hospitals.
 With respect to hospitals other than One Stop Centres (OSCs), we observed the following:

 - Accessing government hospitals: The responses received from 27 public hospitals under the Union Government, GNCTD and municipal corporations showed that the number of women victims/survivors of violence accessing public hospitals for both sexual and physical assault was 1063, 1318 and 1056 in 2013, 2014 and 2015 (until the month of November) respectively.
-Against the backdrop of the high incidence of violence and assault faced by women in Delhi, these figures seem to indicate limited use of public hospitals by victims/survivors of violence. - Provision of counsellors: Most hospitals do not have their own counsellors and are dependent on the DCW for counsellors.
-This is likely to affect the consistency and effectiveness of counselling services, which are integral to a comprehensive response mechanism to victims/survivors of violence. - Training of doctors: Training of doctors based on 'Guidelines & Protocols:- for Medico-legal care for survivors/victims of Sexual Violence' issued by Ministry of Health and Family Welfare, is not conducted or institutionalised by most hospitals.
+Against the backdrop of the high incidence of violence and assault faced by women in Delhi, these figures seem to indicate limited use of public hospitals by victims/survivors of violence. - Provision of counsellors: Most hospitals do not have their own counsellors and depend on the DCW for counsellors.
+This is likely to affect the consistency and effectiveness of counselling services, which is integral to a comprehensive response mechanism to victims/survivors of violence - Training of doctors: Training of doctors based on 'Guidelines & Protocols:- for Medico-legal care for survivors/victims of Sexual Violence' issued by Ministry of Health and Family Welfare, is not conducted or institutionalised by most hospitals.
 This is likely to result in the lack of standard operating procedures to be followed by hospitals in such cases.
 It is critical that hospitals provide orientation to doctors on these or other guidelines, to ensure proper care and treatment of women facing assault.